 There are 14 stages, each of which takes a day i.e. 5-8 hours of walking time.
 But it’s quite flexible.
 You can split the route at Tripoli (stage 7), to make two 7-day routes.
 You can add up to 6 days of detours, to bring it up to 20 days (or more, if you get lost).
 You can cut a couple of the less interesting days (stages 7 and 8).
 You can end up at the harbour town of Gythio (ferries to Crete), instead of Pantazi beach.
 You can even take the occasional taxi; it’s not a competition.

-The bit about getting lost overnight was a joke, by the way.
-But you do need to book your accommodation in advance, especially as some guesthouses are liable to close.
+Whatever you decide, you do need to book your accommodation in advance, especially as some guesthouses are liable to close.

 Stage 1: Diakoftó to Méga Spílio monastery